andreaskoch/myip-cli/README.md

 ## Build

-You can use to included `make.go`-script to cross-compile _myip_ for darwin, freebsd, linux, netbsd, openbsd and windows (amd64, arm, arm5, arm6, arm7):
+You can use to included `make.go`-script to cross-compile _myip_ for darwin, linux and windows (amd64, arm, arm5, arm6, arm7):

 ```bash
 go run make.go -crosscompile